Singer Grimes, Girlfriend Of Elon Musk, Posts Nude Instagram Photo That Appears To Announce She’s Pregnant

 “The meaning behind the photo is unclear.
 Grimes is known for trolling on social media, and given that the singer is planning to release a new album, Miss Anthropocene, in February, this could be a reference to the new music or an album cover,” the report noted.

-Anthroprocene refers to the geological age that has been dominated by humans, so the Instagram post could be a reference to personhood.
+Anthropocene refers to the geological age that has been dominated by humans, so the Instagram post could be a reference to personhood.

-Grimes and Elon Musk have been dating on and off for more than a year, and Business Insider noted that their relationship has been rocky.
+Grimes and Musk have been dating on and off for more than a year, and Business Insider noted that their relationship has been rocky.

 The apparent pregnancy announcement drew significant interest, with Grimes’ name shooting to the top of Twitter trends in the United States.
-Many joked about the eccentric nature of both Grimes and Musk.
+Many joked about the eccentric natures of the singer and her boyfriend.

 This leaked image Grimes and Elon Musk’s baby is crazy pic.twitter.com/LsBtJyIGIr